zhilix/DREAMPlaceFPGA-MP/README.md

 1. Install Docker on [Linux](https://docs.docker.com/install/).(Win and Mac are not tested)
 2. To enable the GPU features, install [NVIDIA-docker](https://github.com/NVIDIA/nvidia-docker); otherwise, skip this step.
-3. Download the DREAMPlaceFPGA_mlcad-main.zip, and navigate to the repository
+3. Download the DREAMPlaceFPGA-MP-main.zip, and navigate to the repository
     ```
-    unzip DREAMPlaceFPGA_mlcad-main.zip
+    unzip DREAMPlaceFPGA-MP-main.zip
-    cd DREAMPlaceFPGA_mlcad
+    cd DREAMPlaceFPGA-MP
     ```
 4. Get the docker image using one of the options
     - Option 1: pull the image from the cloud